2024 Bowman Draft Checklist: MLB Prospect Cards We’re Hunting

 It’s that time of year.

-2024 Bowman Draft is coming and Topps has revealed Travis Bazzana and Jac Caglianone as the cover athletes for what is annually one of the most anticipated releases of the year.
-Presale will go live at 12 pm.
-ET this Thursday, Nov.
-7 on Topps.com.
+2024 Bowman Draft is coming this Wednesday (Dec.
+4), and Travis Bazzana and Jac Caglianone are the cover athletes for what is annually one of Topps’ most anticipated releases of the year.

 As I’ve mentioned before, no brand in baseball card collecting has stronger associations to the rookie card—or rather, a prospect’s first card—than Bowman and its parent, Topps.
 While the Bowman First card is the staple draw of each year’s Bowman flagship releases (Bowman, Bowman Draft, and Bowman Chrome), I easily get the most excited about the Bowman Draft checklist as someone who is entrenched in the MLB Draft on a year-to-year basis.